Collection and use of your information

 We may also provide your information to disease registers (e.g. cervical, breast, bowel cancer screening etc.) to assist with preventative health management.
 Please let us know in writing if you wish to opt out.

-Doctors may be required by law to disclose your information under certain circumstances, including for medical defence purposes; reporting communicable diseases; to Medicare, government regulatory bodies and hospitals; and under court order, subpoena, search warrant or coroner’s court summons.
+Doctors may be required by law to disclose your information under certain circumstances, including reporting communicable diseases; reporting to Medicare, government regulatory bodies and hospitals; and under court order, subpoena, search warrant or coroner’s court summons.
+Doctors may also disclose your information for medical defence purposes or for the purpose of a confidential dispute resolution process.

 We may provide de-identified statistical data to third parties for research purposes.
 For research purposes, we will gain your consent prior to disclosing any information which identifies you.